Transform the look of your windows on a budget with this helpful guide to achieving designer-style but inexpensive

 No. 2 | Driftwood Roman Shade

 These shades are a step-up from the roll-up shades in functionality but are comparable in price.
 Rather than the roll-up style, which can be a little frustrating, these are a classic roman shade and go up accordion-style.
 They hold up really well over time.
 I appreciate the cordless safety feature.
 I also really love the driftwood finish, it’s my favorite weathered gray.
-Honestly, if I found these sooner they would be throughout my house rather than just in a couple of rooms.
+Honestly, if I found these sooner they would have been throughout my house rather than just in a couple of rooms.

 No. 3 | Cocoa Roller Shade

 Window Treatment Hardware

-While you can get window treatment hardware in any finish, I just happened to choose dark options for this collage.
-We have dark floors and door hardware, so it is my main choice for our home.
-With that being said, you don’t have to have just one finish through your house, and we also have brushed nickel hardware and brass in rooms in our home.
+While you can get window treatment hardware in any finish, I just chose dark options for this collage.
+We had dark floors and door hardware, so it was my main metal choice for our home.
+With that being said, you don’t have to have just one finish through your house, and we’ve also had brushed nickel hardware and brass in rooms in our home!

 This hardware is also very classic but is a bit more elevated with a decorative bracket.
 The end caps give the rod a more modern flair.